dybran/Project-2/project-2.md

 ![image](./images/cd-downloads-to-locate-the-pem2.PNG)

 To know how to download PEM File from __AWS__.
-Click [HERE](https://intellipaat.com/community/52119/how-to-download-a-pem-file-from-aws).
+Click [here](https://intellipaat.com/community/52119/how-to-download-a-pem-file-from-aws).

 We connect to the instance from our ubuntu terminal using the command:

 ```$ ssh -i dybran-ec2.pem ubuntu@54.175.190.127```

-This automatically connects to the instance
+This automatically connects to the instance.

 ![image](./images/connect-to-aws.PNG)

 __SETTING UP NGINX WEB SERVER__

-To download the nginx web server, we first update the serve's package
+To download the nginx web server, we first update the server's package.

 ```$ sudo apt update```